-57: PUBLIC SERVANTS

-We call upon federal, provincial, territorial, and municipal governments to provide education to public servants on the history of Aboriginal peoples, including the history and legacy of residential schools, the UN Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal-Crown relations.
-This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.

-INITIATIVES AND DARTNERSHIPS DDOCDECC INITIATIVES AND PARTNERSHIPS PROGRESS Hosted an in-person training series for 45 staff using the provincial guide New, Pulling Together, Indigenization Guide for Front Line Staff, Advisors and Student Implemented Services.
+57: PUBLIC SERVANTS We call upon federal, provincial, territorial, and municipal governments to provid public servants on the history of Aboriginal peoples, including the history and leg schools, the UN Declaration on the Rights of Indigenous Peoples, Treaties and Ab Indigenous law, and Aboriginal-Crown relations.
+This will require skills-based tra- intercultural competency, conflict resolution, human rights, and anti-racism. acy of residential original rights, INITIATIVES AND PARTNERSHIPS PROGRESS Hosted an in-person training series for 45 staff using the provincial guide Pulling Together, Indigenization Guide for Front Line Staff, Advisors and Student Services.
 Led by Indigenous services, Indigenous guest speakers provided context to how to examine systemic barriers and create culturally safe spaces for students and staff.
-Coordinated reconciliation events, called 94 Days of Reconciliation, through a New, In Progress college-wide working committee.
+New, Implemented Coordinated reconciliation events, called 94 Days of Reconciliation, through a college-wide working committee.
 The events, which corresponded with National Indigenous History Month, included an Indigenous scholar talk, book clubs, Orange Shirt flag raising and reflective art activities across multiple campuses.
-Exploring relationships with Indigenous organizations to lead reconciliation and New, In Progress decolonization training.
+New, In Progress Exploring relationships with Indigenous organizations to lead reconciliation and decolonization training.
 Developing a working relationship with the Syilx organization IndigenEYEZ to deliver its Elements of Truth online series with faculty, staff and students.
 A component of this partnership is ensuring intellectual property and delivery mechanisms are held by the partner and not the college.
-Hosted, through the BC Council for International Education (BCCIE) group, a New, day-long Intercultural workshop called Local to Global: Reimagining Implemented International Education, facilitated by Ktunaxa scholar Dr. Christopher Horsethief and Dr. Kyra Garson from Thompson Rivers University (TRU).
+New, In Progress Hosted, through the BC Council for International Education (BCCIE) group, a day-long Intercultural workshop called Local to Global: Reimagining International Education, facilitated by Ktunaxa scholar Dr. Christopher Horsethief and Dr. Kyra Garson from Thompson Rivers University (TRU).
 At the workshop, 50 staff, faculty and administrators explored decolonization, reconciliation, and Indigenization (DRI) and justice, equity, diversity and inclusion (JEDI) initiatives.
+New, Implemented